Simulation Entry Points

 SimulationContext, it can be provided as a path to a file (either as a

 ConfigTree, the internal representation of configuration information used by

 vivarium.
 The model specification contains three pieces, each represented by the next three arguments.
 For more information about model specifications and their formatting, see the associated concept note.

-- Components provide the logical structure
+Components provide the logical structure of a

 vivariumsimulation.
 They are python classes that interact with the framework via the builder.
 Components may be provided to the context as a list of instantiated objects, as a dictionary representation of their import paths, or as a